Retrieval-Augmented Generation (RAG) with Atlas Vector Search

 Next Steps

-For more detailed RAG tutorials, use the following resources:
+For more detailed RAG tutorials, see the following resources:

 To learn how to implement RAG with popular LLM frameworks and AI services, see Integrate Vector Search with AI Technologies.